TofailHiary/TestSele/README.md

 --Simulator ex.
 Genymotion
 -I created Maven project  for this assignment
 -We can add the following capabilities and the same  Test cases will run on IOS in case the accessbilityid OR id are same :
-  -udid=for device / simulator we will rung on it , you can find it  in xcode -platformName=iOS
+  -udid=for device / simulator you will run the test on it , you can find it  in xcode -platformName=iOS
   - automationName=XCUITest
   -xcodeConfigFile: /Users/hmcconnell/Resign/appium.xcconfig